gsemet/python-fiximports/README.rst

 ``fiximports`` automatically splits ``import`` statements that use a comma. ``\`` and parenthesis are not supported.

-**Bonus**: enforcing this rule ensures you can always find occurences of the following search
+**Bonus**: let's say you want where and how an object "object_name" is imported.
+This rules ensures you will always find the import occurences of the following search pattern: ``import object_name``.
-pattern: ``import name_of_the_object``.
-This really practical since it will be always the same pattern.
+No need to do regex, only ``import `` + what you are looking for.

 Rule 2
 ------